 Welcome to #TRVSTLOVES.
-We curate news, stories, ideas and inspiration from across the world which demonstrate how real action can accomplish positive social impact.
+We curate news, stories, ideas, and inspiration from across the world which demonstrate how real action can accomplish a positive social impact.
 In this edition, we’re looking at creative and innovative ways in which we can reduce our food waste.

 WRAP's research suggests that almost a third of all food produced in the world is lost or wasted.
 If you take the time to think about that stat, it's truly shocking.
 A lot is going to need to change, but if at home we can start with small changes to our habits and the way in which we buy and consume food, it would be a start.

 Some rather simple yet effective ways here of how we can all make an effort to cut our food waste.
 You’ll find some sobering statistics on the UN’s Food and Agricultural website, for example: “every year, consumers in rich countries waste almost as much food as the entire net food production of sub-Saharan Africa”.
 Yet we do need to know this stuff.
 So these tips to save food waste may not seem like a lot, but we do all need to do our part.
 We love some of these ideas like freezing your vegetables or turning leftovers into sauces and dips!